PCOffline/better-mongoose-filter-query-type/README.md

 ### This proposition is currently still in development, please check the [TODO List](https://github.com/PCOffline/mongoose-filter-query-poc/blob/main/README.md#todo-list)

-A proposition for a change of the `RootQuerySelector` type that includes nested paths instead of `any`.
+A proposition for a change of the `RootQuerySelector` type to include nested paths and remove the `any` index signature.

 ## How to Use